-VERUS INTERNATIONAL, INC. INVESTOR ALERT: Wolf Haldenstein Adler Freeman & Herz LLP announces that it has filed a federal securities class action lawsuit against Verus International, Inc. in the United States District Court for the District of Maryland
+VERUS INTERNATIONAL, Inc. INVESTOR ALERT: Wolf Haldenstein Adler Freeman & Herz LLP announces that it has filed a federal securities class action lawsuit against Verus International, Inc. in the United States District Court for the District of Maryland

 Lead Plaintiff Deadline is June 22, 2021

-NEW YORK, April 23, 2021 (GLOBE NEWSWIRE) -- Wolf Haldenstein Adler Freeman & Herz LLP (“Wolf Haldenstein”) announces that it has filed the initial federal securities class action lawsuit in the United States District Court for the District of Maryland on behalf of all persons or entities who purchased or otherwise acquired Verus International, Inc. (“Verus” or the “Company”) ( VRUS) common stock between June 17, 2019 and October 8, 2020, both dates inclusive (the “Class Period”).
+NEW YORK, April 28, 2021 /PRNewswire/ -- Wolf Haldenstein Adler Freeman & Herz LLP ("Wolf Haldenstein") announces that it has filed the initial federal securities class action lawsuit in the United States District Court for the District of Maryland on behalf of all persons or entities who purchased or otherwise acquired Verus International, Inc. ("Verus" or the "Company") (OTC: VRUS) common stock between June 17, 2019 and October 8, 2020, both dates inclusive (the "Class Period").

 This action is styled Jeffrey Benjamin v.
 Bhatnagar, et. al.; (District of Maryland; 8:21-cv-01001-PWG)